Susu people: History

 An ethnic map of the Upper Guinea Coast in the 19th century, drawn by Élisée Reclus.
 The Susu people region is marked "sou-sou" in red.

 The Susu are descendants of their Manding ancestors who lived in the mountainous Mali-Guinea border.
 They are said to have originally been a section of the Soninke people that migrated out of Wagadou and were initially a clan of blacksmiths who displayed their clear intentions to object converting to Islam.
 In the twelfth century, when Ancient Ghana was in decline, they migrated south and established a capital city of Soso in the mountainous region of Koulikoro.
 The Susu were once ruled by Sumanguru Kanté, but after that, they were ruled by the thirteenth century Mali Empire.
 In the fifteenth century, they migrated west to the Fouta Djallon plateau of Guinea, as the Mali empire disintegrated.
+Fouta Djallon, historically known as Dialonkadugu, is a mountainous plateau in central Guinea.
+Before the 18th century, the region was primarily inhabited by the Yalunka people (Dialonké), a Mande-speaking group whose name is commonly interpreted as "inhabitants of the mountains."

-The close familiarity with the Yalunka people suggest a hypothesis that they were once members of the same group in the Fouta Djallon, separated by Fula invaders, and that the Susu moved southward absorbing other people in the process.
+Because of its rugged and relatively isolated terrain, Fouta Djallon functioned as a refuge during periods of warfare and political instability in the wider Mandé sphere associated with the Mali Empire.
+Neighboring populations, including groups such as the Mandinka people, migrated into the highlands over time, where communities mixed and gradually assimilated into the dominant highland culture.
+The Yalunka and the Susu people were once members of the same group in the Fouta Djallon, separated by Fula invaders in the 18th century.

+The Susu moved southward along the coast, absorbing other people in the process.
 The Susu people were traditionally animist.